mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Java - Installing a Web Crawler based on Solr and Nutch.md

 	  </description>
 	</property>

-Add fields to be indexed to the Solr schema:
+Add fields to be indexed to the Solr schema by opening up the `schema.xml` file:

     sudo nano /opt/solr/example/solr/conf/schema.xml

+And adding this fieldset to the mix:

 	<!-- fields for metatags plugin -->
 	<field name="description" type="string" stored="true" indexed="true"/>